csevatsalshah/sem-5/CN/MID2/Mid2 All.md

 ### Summary:
 - **Boundary Value Analysis (BVA)** tests input at the boundaries of the input domain.
 - It is an effective and widely-used black-box testing technique that helps identify errors where they are most likely to occur: at the **boundary values**.

-### Conclusion:
-BVA is a simple yet powerful testing technique for detecting errors at the boundary edges of input ranges.
-It improves the chances of finding defects with fewer test cases, but it may not cover all possible scenarios within the input range.

-### Key Points:
-- **Boundary testing** focuses on the edges of input ranges.
-- BVA is useful for **reducing the number of test cases** while still maintaining good coverage of edge cases.

 ### Mnemonic to Remember:
 - **BVA** = **B**order **V**alue **A**ssessment.